ifnesi/flink-fraud-detection/README.md

 Before provisioning resources with Terraform, you need to create a Confluent Cloud API Key with permissions to manage:
  - Environment
- - Kafka cluster, topics and client API keys
+ - Kafka cluster, topics, service accounts, RBACs and client API keys
  - Schema Registry and AVRO schemas
  - Flink compute pool and SQL statements